 During 2018, a group called the Yukon-Kuskokwim River Alliance (YKRA) was formed to protect salmon habitat in the Yukon-Kuskokwim Delta.
-This organization along with 12 of the 56 village councils in the Calista Region (Native Village of Kasigluk, Orutsararmiut Native Council (ONC), Native Village of Eek, Tuluksak Native Community, Tununak Council, Native Village of Nunapitchuk, Chuloonawick Tribal Council, Native Village of Kwigillingok, Native Village of Kongiganak, Chefornak Traditional Council, Chevak Native Village, and Native Village of Napakiak) have adopted resolutions opposing development of the Donlin Gold project.
-Earthjustice, representing ONC, Akiak Native Community IRA Council, Organized Village of Kwethluk, Native Village of Kwigillingok, Chuloonawick Tribal Council, and YKRA, requested an informal review of the State of Alaska's 401 certification by the Commissioner of the Alaska Department of Environmental Conservation.
+To date, this organization along with the Association of Village Council Presidents and 13 of the 56 village councils in the Calista Region (Native Village of Kasigluk, Orutsararmiut Native Council (ONC), Native Village of Eek, Tuluksak Native Community, Tununak Council, Native Village of Nunapitchuk, Chuloonawick Tribal Council, Native Village of Kwigillingok, Native Village of Kongiganak, Chefornak Traditional Council, Chevak Native Village, Native Village of Napakiak and Quinhagak) have adopted resolutions opposing development of the Donlin Gold project.
+Earthjustice, on behalf of ONC, Akiak Native Community IRA Council, Organized Village of Kwethluk, Native Village of Kwigillingok, Chuloonawick Tribal Council, and YKRA, requested an informal review of the State of Alaska's 401 certification by the Commissioner of the Alaska Department of Environmental Conservation.
+The review request was granted, and a decision is expected in the first quarter of 2020.
 YKRA and ONC also requested that the Alaska Department of Fish and Game reconsider the issuance of the Title 16 Fish Habitat permits.
 The Commissioner of the Department of Fish and Game explained the Department's evaluation of and basis for the decision to issue the permits and declined the request for reconsideration.